dysmalpy/dysmalpy/docs/tutorials/aperture_drawing.rst

 .. image:: ../_static/dpy_apertures/rect_cp.png
   :width: 400

 The user has the flexibility to define arrays for :code:`pix_perp` and :code:`pix_parallel`.
-The arrays should match the length of the aperture centers specified in :code:`rarr` (in unit of arcsecond).
+The arrays should match the length of the aperture centers specified in :code:`rarr` (in unit of arcsecond) in the input file for :code:`fdata`.
-Otherwise, the aperture centers will default to the values from :code:`obs.data.rarr`.

 Single Pixel PV
 ----------------